BOULDER POLICE DEPARTMENT

 The PAT is comprised of several events, including a serpentine run, jump, stair climb and descent, a low crawl, a climb through a window, 150-pound dummy drag, 5-foot wall climb and a lift and carry of a 50-pound weight.
 The PAT course begins with the applicant seated in a patrol car.
 It concludes after the applicant completes all events and returns to the patrol vehicle.
 The course must be completed in 2 minutes and 45 seconds or less.
 A video of the PAT may be seen at www.bpdjobs.com

-Demonstrated personal and professional honesty, integrity, good judgment as shown in applicant's criminal history, background and motor vehicle record, and use of drugs and alcohol.
+Background Information: Demonstrated personal and professional honesty, integrity, good judgment as shown in applicant's criminal history, background and motor vehicle record, and use of drugs and alcohol.
 Preference will be given to applicants who have no history of use, sale or possession of illegal substances.
-Polygraph and/or Computer Voice Stress Analyzer used for verification of applicant information.
-Prior to employment, successful applicants are required to submit to drug, medical, psychological, and possibly additional Polygraph and/or Computer Voice Stress Analyzer testing.
+Prior to employment, successful applicants are required to submit to drug, medical, psychological, and Computer Voice Stress Analyzer testing.

 Accomodations: Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential functions of this position.